 FEI's building is a non-smoking area.
-Students wishing to smoke may do so in the outdoor designated areas during approved breaks or non-instruction time.
+Students wishing to smoke may do so outside the campus buildings and away from the entrance of any building during approved breaks or non-instruction time.
+Some buildings have an outdoor designated area.